Reading Company: Philadelphia and Reading Rail Road: 1833–1893

-1833–1873: Expansion
+1833–1873: General Expansion

-The Philadelphia and Reading Rail Road was chartered April 4, 1833, to build a line between Philadelphia and Reading, along the Schuylkill River.
-The portion from Reading to Norristown opened July 16, 1838 and the full line opened December 9, 1839.
-Its Philadelphia terminus was at the state-owned Philadelphia and Columbia Railroad (P&C) on the west side of the Schuylkill River from which it ran east on the P&C over the Columbia Bridge and onto the city-owned City Railroad to a depot at the southeast corner of Broad and Cherry Streets.
+The Philadelphia and Reading Rail Road was chartered on April 4, 1833, to build a line along the Schuylkill River between Philadelphia and Reading.
+The portion from Reading to Norristown opened July 16, 1838, and the full line opened December 9, 1839.
+Its Philadelphia terminus was at the state-owned Philadelphia and Columbia Railroad (P&C) on the west side of the Schuylkill River from where it ran east on the P&C over the Columbia Bridge and onto the city-owned City Railroad to a depot at the southeast corner of Broad and Cherry Streets in Center City Philadelphia.

 An extension northwest from Reading to Mount Carbon, also on the Schuylkill River, opened on January 13, 1842, allowing the railroad to compete with the Schuylkill Canal.
 At Mount Carbon, it connected with the earlier Mount Carbon Railroad, continuing through Pottsville to several mines, and would eventually be extended to Williamsport.
 On May 17, 1842, a freight branch from West Falls to Port Richmond on the Delaware River north of downtown Philadelphia opened.
 Port Richmond later became a very large coal terminal.

 On January 1, 1851, the Belmont Plane on the Philadelphia and Columbia Railroad, just west of the Reading's connection, was abandoned in favor of a new bypass, and the portion of the line east of it was sold to the Reading, the only company that continued using the old route.

 The Lebanon Valley Railroad was chartered in 1836 to build from Reading west to Harrisburg.
 Reading financed the construction of the Rutherford Yard to compete with the PRR's nearby Enola Yard.
 The Reading took it over and began construction in 1854, opening the line in 1856.
-This gave the Reading a route from Philadelphia to Harrisburg, for the first time competing directly with the Pennsylvania Railroad, which became its major rival.
+This gave the Reading a route from Philadelphia to Harrisburg, for the first time to compete directly with the Pennsylvania Railroad, which became its major rival.

 In 1859, the Reading leased the Chester Valley Railroad, providing a branch from Bridgeport west to Downingtown.
 It had formerly been operated by the Philadelphia, Germantown and Norristown Railroad.

 A new Philadelphia terminal opened on December 24, 1859, at Broad and Callowhill Streets, north of the old one at Cherry Street.
 The Reading and Columbia Railroad was chartered in 1857 to build from Reading southwest to Columbia on the Susquehanna River.
 It opened in 1864, using the Lebanon Valley Railroad from Sinking Spring east to Reading.
 The Reading leased it in 1870.

 The early Philadelphia and Reading Railroad named all of its locomotives with names such as Winona or Jefferson, as did most American railroads following in the British precedent, but in December 1871 the P&R replaced all the names with numbers.
 The Port Kennedy Railroad, a short branch to quarries at Port Kennedy, was leased in 1870.
 Also that year, the Reading leased the Pickering Valley Railroad, a branch running west from Phoenixville to Byers, Pennsylvania, which opened in 1871.